ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/07-abstract-data-types.md

 This representation helps us determine the correct order to compile classes based on their dependencies.

 Graphs are a fundamental concept in computer science, and we dedicate an entire chapter to them in this book.
-Chapter @sec:graphs explores how graphs can be represented and how we can traverse and manipulate them using various algorithms.
+Chapter [-@sec:graphs] explores how graphs can be represented and how we can traverse and manipulate them using various algorithms.

 <!--